asantos00/website/content/blog/draft__mirage-to-increase-developer-productivity.md

 ## What if I want to do more?

-I've just demonstrated the simplest use case where you just return a plain json.
-Let's make it a little bit smarter:
+I've just demonstrated the simplest use case possible.
+Let's take a little more advantage of what Mirage provides us.

 ```js
 import { Server } from "@miragejs/server"